breedx-splk/anatomy_of_java_instrumentation/README.md

         * hooks to observe the library behavior (observer pattern?)
         * note: just pure API, no implementation (yet)
 * an example application that uses our library
+    * show code
+    * curl a quick demo
         * look at how simple/boring our traces are!
-    * we want additional visibility
+    * we want additional visibility, especially around this lib
+* let's build library instrumentation
+    * register our lib instrumentation with library code hooks
+    * implement opentelemetry calls
+        * create, start, end span
+    * (we could just use this in our app and call it done)
+        * requires us to manage otel instance
+        * we like the agent
+* let's build javaagent instrumentation
+*
 * compare byte code pre/post instrumentation
+  * decompiled original library `.class` file
+  * dumped class bytes after instrumentation
+  * see, there's our instrumentation code...
 * agent extension